APonce911/jekyll-mywebsite/_posts/2019-04-07-packages-and-imports-scala-for-the-impatient.md

   - Packages nest just like inner classes.
   - Package paths are not absolute.
   - A chain x.y.z in a package clause leaves the intermediate packages x and x.y invisible.
-  - Package statements without braces at the top of the file extend to the entire file.
+  - Package statements without braces at the top of the file extends to the entire file.
   - A package object can hold functions and variables.
   - Import statements can import packages, classes, and objects.
   - Import statements can be anywhere.